Beyond the Classroom:

 In this club, we have lots of fun exploring geography, playing geography games, and practicing for the National Geographic Bee (held in January for interested students in grades 4-8).
 Students in grades 2 and 3 are also welcome to join us for practice for future years.
 Geo Club meets twice a month on Wednesdays, September through January.
-(Advisors: Miss Melissa and Miss Carrie)
+(Advisor: Miss Carrie)

 Click here to link to the National Geographic Bee website. (www.nationalgeographic.com/geobee/)

-Spend an afternoon per week on Swallowtail Farm, a local home-based dairy farm.
+Spend an afternoon per week on a local home-based dairy farm.
 You will garden, milk cows, get to know spring farm babies, and make yogurt and cheese, and much more!

 Amp your senses, learn new skills, cultivate community, and become safe and comfortable in the wilderness.
 Deepen your connection to and understanding of the natural world.
 We will combine art, music, movement, natural healing, bushcraft, and survival skills in a 6-week or 12-week experience (depending on which session you choose) that will expand your awareness and sharpen your mind.
 Expect to get dirty, play hard, and go home seeing the world differently.

 We love our Maine winters!
-During the months of January through March, weather permitting, we offer Ice Skating on the school pond and Cross Country Skiing/Snowshoeing excursions.
+During the months of January through March, weather permitting, we offer Cross Country Skiing/Snowshoeing excursions.
 We generally offer both of these activities with a supervisor at least once per week after school.
 Also, children are welcome to ice skate on the school pond any day after school with a parent present (and a helmet) and may ski/snowshoe around the playground with their own equipment any day during recess or after school.
 (Advisors: Mr. Jaye and parent volunteers)

 Instrumental and Voice Lessons